 - The shareholder is responsible for the cost of inspections.

 - Failure to obtain an inspection and submit the completed checklist will be deemed as a House Rule violation and reported to the Board.

 - CACS must have the approval of the building engineer and must be removed by an approved technician.

 - Disposal of all units must comply with Environmental Protection section of the House Rules

 - WACS must be removed and will no longer be permitted on the North (Grace Street) South or East (Lake Shore) facades upon the sale or closing of any unit occurring after October 31, 2013

-- Condenser Compression units must be removed and will no longer be permitted on the North (Grace Street), South or East (Lake Shore) facades upon the sale or closing of any unit occurring after October 31, 2013.
+- Condenser units will not be permitted on the North (Grace Street), South or East (Lake Shore) facades upon replacement of the unit.